stujampur/xpmgla.github.io/dates/index.md

 ## Next meeting

-The next meeting of the XPMGla group will take place on the **1st of April**, in **Room 205, 5 University Gardens**.
-Please note the change of venue from our initial meeting.
+The next meeting of the XPMGla group will take place on the **15th of April**, in **Room 205, 5 University Gardens**.
 Please bring your own laptop/device if you intend to use one (extension cables will be provided).

 If you are not able to make the next meeting, please feel free to come along at a later date, or email one of the organisers if you'd like to contribute to the group offsite.